RediSearch/RediSearch/docs/docs/administration/overview.md

 FT.SEARCH products "full hd tv"
 ```

-This will tell Search and Query to intersect the lists of documents for each term and return all documents containing the three terms.
+This will tell Redis Stack to intersect the lists of documents for each term and return all documents containing the three terms.
 Of course, more complex queries can be performed, and the full syntax of the query language is detailed below.

 ## Data structures

-Search and Query uses its own custom data structures and uses Redis' native structures only for storing the actual document content (using  Hash objects).
+Redis Stack uses its own custom data structures and uses Redis' native structures only for storing the actual document content (using  Hash objects).

 Using specialized data structures allows faster searches and more memory effective storage of index records, utilizing compression techniques like delta encoding.

-These are the data structures Search and Query uses under the hood:
+These are the data structures Redis Stack uses under the hood:

 ### Index and document metadata

 For each search _index_, there is a root data structure containing the schema, statistics, etc - but most importantly, little compact metadata about each document indexed.

-Internally, inside the index, Search and Query uses delta encoded lists of numeric, incremental, 32-bit document ids.
+Internally, inside the index, Redis Stack uses delta encoded lists of numeric, incremental, 32-bit document ids.
 This means that the user given keys or ids for documents, need to be replaced with the internal ids on indexing, and back to the original ids on search.

-For that, Search and Query saves two tables, mapping the two kinds of ids in two ways (one table uses a compact trie, the other is simply an array where the internal document ID is the array index).
+For that, Redis Stack saves two tables, mapping the two kinds of ids in two ways (one table uses a compact trie, the other is simply an array where the internal document ID is the array index).
 On top of that, for each document, we store its user given a priory score, some status bits, and an optional "payload" attached to the document by the user.

 Accessing the document metadata table is an order of magnitude faster than accessing the hash object where the document is actually saved, so scoring functions that need to access metadata about the document can operate fast enough.